-'Auto Sync' is a special eFront feature that enables automatic data synchronization for a number of its modules through the use of plain CSV/JSON files.
+'Auto Sync' is a unique eFront feature that allows for automatic data synchronization for a number of its modules through the use of plain .csv and JSON files.

 The current list of supported modules includes: